 As outlined above, the equivariant layer consists of a message block and an aggregation block.
 The message block is chosen to be a dense multilayer perceptron (MLP) acting on the channel dimension with a \texttt{LeakyReLU} activation and \texttt{BatchNorm2D} (normalization over the first three dimensions of the tensor, for each channel separately, followed by an affine transform with two learnable parameters per channel).
 Here we use a masked implementation of batch normalization so that the variable particle number is respected.
 The message block is then followed by \texttt{Dropout} that zeroes out each of the $B\times N_{\mathrm{max}}^2\times C^l_{\text{eq}}$ components independently with a certain probability.

-The aggregation block applies 15 linear aggregation functions ($\texttt{LinEq}_{2\to 2}$) which, for each component of the output tensor, compute the mean over some subset of the components of the input tensor, as explained in Section \ref{EEA}.
+The aggregation block applies 15 linear aggregation functions ($\texttt{LinEq}_{2\to 2}$) which, for each component of the output tensor, compute the mean over some subset of the components of the input tensor, as explained in \secref{EEA}.
 Note that this is a non-parametric transformation performed on each channel separately.
 Each of the $C_{\text{eq}}^l\times 15$ resulting aggregation values is then independently multiplied by $N^\alpha/\bar{N}^\alpha$ with a trainable exponent $\alpha$ (initialized as a random float in $[0,1]$), where $N$ is the number of particles in the corresponding event.
-This allows for some flexibility in the aggregation process, for example $\alpha=1$ returns the sum aggregation function, and combining multiple aggregators is known to boost accuracy \cite{Aggregators}.
+This allows for some flexibility in the aggregation process, for example $\alpha=1$ returns the sum aggregation function, and combining multiple aggregators is known to boost accuracy, see e.g.~ref.~\cite{Aggregators}.